-If a person’s motor neurons are not functioning well, they will experience significant problems with his or her movements, such as walking, standing up, turning, breathing, eating, speaking, and swallowing.
-The paracrine cell communication system is responsible for carrying out signals from your brain to your muscles.
+If a person’s motor neurons are not functioning well, they will experience significant problems with their movements, such as walking, standing up, turning, breathing, eating, speaking, and swallowing.
+The paracrine cell communication system is responsible for carrying signals from the brain to the muscles.
 People can perform movements through a complex process involving neurons.

-Motor neurons are mostly just nerve cells that are responsible for managing muscles in the body to move.
-Motor Neuron Disease or “MND” is a rapidly progressive neurological disease which damages motor neurons that are essential for us being able to control our movement.
+Motor neurons are mostly just nerve cells responsible for managing muscles in the body to move.
+Motor Neuron Disease, or “MND,” is a rapidly progressive neurological disease that damages motor neurons essential for controlling our movement.
 Nerve cells from the brain transmit messages to the nerve cells in the spinal cord, which are then distributed to different muscles in the body.

 Types of MND

-MND disorders are a family of conditions, and there are several classifications of motor neuron diseases depending on the patient symptoms and underlying causes, including:
+MND disorders are a family of conditions, and there are several classifications of motor neuron diseases depending on the patient’s symptoms and underlying causes, including:

-• Amyotrophic lateral sclerosis (ALS) – ALS is the most well-known type of neurological disorder in the MND family.
-Famous cases of people with MND include Stephen Hawking, David Niven and Lou Gehrig who had Bulbar ALS.
-This is a very rare disease that affects the muscles of the legs, arms, respiratory system, and mouth.
+- Amyotrophic lateral sclerosis (ALS) – ALS is the most well-known type of neurological disorder in the MND family.
+Famous cases of people with MND include Stephen Hawking, David Niven, and Lou Gehrig, who had Bulbar ALS.
+This sporadic disease affects the muscles of the legs, arms, respiratory system, and mouth.
 Incidence rates for ALS are higher in men and women ages 50 and up.

-• Primary lateral sclerosis (PLS) is another form of upper & lower motor neuron disease that is not usually fatal but advances slightly slowly than ALS.
+- Primary lateral sclerosis (PLS) is another form of upper & lower motor neuron disease that is not usually fatal but advances slightly more slowly than ALS.
 PLS in children is known as juvenile primary lateral sclerosis

-• Spinal muscular atrophy (SMA) is a genetic variant of MND that primarily affects children.
-There are three types of this disease and is caused by a mutation in the SMA1 gene and affects the legs and arms areas
+- Spinal muscular atrophy (SMA) is a genetic variant of MND that primarily affects children.
+There are three types of this disease.
+A mutation in the SMA1 gene causes it and affects the legs and arms areas.

 Signs & Symptoms of Motor Neuron Disease

-Early symptoms of MND often affect specific areas in the body before it eventually spreads to other areas.
-Early diagnosis is critical to manage this condition and improve overall survival so essential to visit a neurologist after any early symptoms.
+Early symptoms of MND often affect specific areas in the body before they eventually spread to other places.
+Early diagnosis is critical to managing this condition and improving overall survival, so visiting a neurologist after any early symptoms is essential.
 There are typically three stages of MND including early, middle, and advanced (terminal MND)

-• Limb-onset disease resulting cramps, muscle pains and twitching
+- Limb-onset disease resulting in cramps, muscle pains, and twitching

 As MND gets more advanced, the symptoms get more noticeable after several functions in the body are affected.